How to Value a Heating and Air Conditioning Business in 2026: A Complete Expert Guide

 Most owner-operated HVAC businesses are valued using a multiple of Seller’s Discretionary Earnings.
 In 2026, typical SDE multiples generally fall within the following ranges:

-Businesses with documented processes, recurring maintenance plans, and minimal owner involvement tend to achieve the highest multiples.
+HVAC companies with maintenance agreements, consistent margins, and reduced owner involvement tend to achieve the highest SDE multiples.

 EBITDA Multiples for Larger HVAC Firms

-Larger HVAC companies—typically those with professional management, multiple crews, or multiple locations—are often valued using EBITDA.
+Larger HVAC businesses—typically those with professional management, multiple crews, or multiple locations—are more often valued using EBITDA.
 In 2026, EBITDA multiples commonly range from:

 Factors That Increase or Decrease Valuation Multiples

-Multiples are ultimately a reflection of risk.
-The lower the risk, the higher the multiple buyers are willing to pay.
-Key risk-related factors include:
+Multiples ultimately reflect risk.
+The lower the perceived risk, the higher the multiple buyers are willing to pay.
+Key factors that influence risk include:

 • Customer concentration